 travel essentialsMoney & Payments

-Alipay for Tourists in China: Setup Guide
+How to Set Up Alipay for Tourists in China?

 Reading Time:~6 mins

-Last updated: March 2026.
+Last updated: May 2026.
 Foreign payment access is evolving rapidly.
 Confirm current acceptance before travel.

 You don't need a wallet in China.
 You need Alipay.
 From breakfast stalls to high-speed rail tickets, from convenience stores to temple admissions, QR code payments cover 95% of transactions.
 The good news: foreigners can now use international Alipay with their home credit cards—no Chinese bank account or phone number required.